Takazudo/jQuery.LazyJaxDavis/doc_src/index.md

 });
 {% endhighlight %}

-if you do `$.LazyJaxDavis()`, all links and form submits are hijacked.
+if you do `new $.LazyJaxDavis()`, all links and form submits are hijacked.
 Instead of normal location change, jQuery.LazyJaxDavis does pushState and fetch the target page using `$.ajax`.
 You need to define what to do when - ajax was started - and,  ajax was completed.

 After the ajax thing was done, you can rip the part of the fetched page using `page.rip('content')`.
 What does this rip from the page?
 It's the html source in the main area, of course.